Italian Motorcycle Brands

 Lambretta Logo

-Italian brand Lambretta, founded in 1947, immediately won recognition among the youngest part of motorcycle enthusiasts with its scooters, produced in Milan.
+Italian brand Lambretta, founded in 1947, immediately won recognition among the youngest motorcycle enthusiasts with its scooters, produced in Milan.
 Lambretta scooters have become a symbol of youth and liberation for a whole generation.
 Their characteristics and dimensions provided the convenience of movement in the narrow streets of Italian cities.
-The original design, which constantly kept pace with the times, became an important addition to the youth style, characteristic of the period of release of this or that model.
-Today, the production of the brand has moved to Switzerland, where the range has expanded with the production of cars, watches, luxury accessories, clothing, and perfumes.
+The original design, which constantly kept pace with the times, became an important addition to the youth style, characteristic of the release period of this or that model.
+Today, the brand’s production has moved to Switzerland, where the range has expanded with the production of cars, watches, luxury accessories, clothing, and perfumes.

 The brand stands out with its modern logo.
 Fully in line with the requirements of visualization and a new approach to the perception of images by the modern generation, the logo is just the name of the brand.
 The typeface was custom-designed by Minneapolis-based Chank and named Lambrettista.
-Executed in a bright red color, it provided visual appeal to the logo.
+Executed in a bright red color, it visually appealed to the logo.
 The trademark symbolizes fullness of life, activity and energy, dynamism and strength, passion and determination.
-All this is a characteristic feature of the products offered by the brand, those whose life philosophy fully corresponds to these views.
+All this is a characteristic feature of the brand’s products, those whose life philosophy fully corresponds to these views.

 Laverda